0065paula/docs/doc_h5/h5_doc.md

 Copy and paste these into your Madeira <a href="https://my.madeiracloud.com/user/me/edit/AWS">AWS Credentials</a> page and click 'Save' and you're done!

-<h3 style="color: red;">3.
+<h3>3.
 Designing a simple stack (Drupal MySQL HA example)</h3>
 For this example, we're going to create a simple stack for quickly deploying a Drupal CMS site with MySQL master and slave databases.

 1. Log in to the <a href="https://ide.madeiracloud.com/v2/">IDE</a>
-2. Create a new stacke by clicking "Create new stack" on the top left of the IDE dashboard
+2. Create a new stack by clicking "Create new stack" on the top left of the IDE dashboard
 3. Choose the <a href="http://aws.amazon.com/about-aws/globalinfrastructure/regional-product-services/">AWS region</a> where you want to create your stack<br />
 <img src="create_stack.png" />
 4. Select "Classic" in the following menu (see <a href="" style="color: red;">VPC mode - Part xxx</a> for VPC)<br />